-Using a modern day manufacturing process, the Unilit range of natural hydraulic lime products replicate the strength, porosity, adhesion and flexibility of historic mortars.
+Using a traditional manufacturing process with modern day quality control, the Unilit range of natural hydraulic lime products replicate the strength, porosity, adhesion and flexibility of historic mortars.

-Telling are credited with the reintroduction of hydraulic lime to the UK in the early 1990′s and lead the field in quality, range and performance in the use of natural hydraulic lime.
+Telling are credited with the reintroduction of Natural Hydraulic Lime to the UK in the early 1990′s and lead the field in quality, range and performance in the use of natural hydraulic lime.
 Our knowledge and experience is without equal.

 Developments in cement technology for volume construction in the 19th and early 20th century, together with the perceived advantage of increased mechanical strength, served to eliminate the need for the traditional skills of craftsmen to create a lime mortar.
 This has led to a distortion of the concept of mortar to such an extent that today a “traditional mortar” is defined as a blend of cement/sand/lime whereas it is little more than a modern process adopted to satisfy the demands of mass building.

-From the beginning of this century until the mid 1970′s, the benefits of lime in conservation works were widely ignored with the result that many ancient structures were damaged by the application of incompatible mortars of cement and epoxy.
+From the beginning of this century until the mid 1970′s, the benefits of lime in conservation and restoration work were widely ignored with the result that many ancient structures were damaged by the application of incompatible mortars of cement and epoxy.

 Unilit Hydraulic Limes replicate the production of historic mortar which due to the local aggregates available and the imprecise way that they were burnt would have produced a hydraulic reaction of variable consistency.
 This is the complete opposite of modern day pure limes since these are the result of selective classification and burning of limestone.